TheGamingGod85/BoinkLang/README.md

 BoinkLang is a lightweight, interpreted programming language designed as a learning project to explore how interpreters function and to gain hands-on experience with Go.
 Or in simpler terms, I wanted to create a language where I could make the computer suffer through my poorly written code.
 By building BoinkLang, I aim to deepen my understanding of language processing, tokenization, and interpreter architecture while also reinforcing my Go skills—because debugging in Go wasn’t painful enough already.

 ## Why Choose Go?

-Go was chosen as the implementation language for BoinkLang due to its simplicity, performance, and ability to make developers question their life choices.
+Go was chosen as the implementation language for BoinkLang because I wanted to learn Go and figured what better way than to make an interpreter from scratch?
 Here’s why:

 - **Ease of Use** – Go’s clean syntax makes it a great choice for interpreters, ensuring that the real complexity comes from my own coding mistakes.
 - **Strong Standard Library** – Go provides robust built-in packages, saving me from reinventing the wheel (although I probably will, just for fun).